MicrosoftDocs/memdocs/memdocs/intune/apps/manage-microsoft-office.md

 |-------------------------------------------------------------------|-------------|
 |    com.microsoft.office.OfficeWebAddinDisableOMEXCatalog    |    **true** (default) disables only the Office Store portion of the platform<br>**false** enables the Office Store portion of the platform<br>**NOTE:** Sideloaded will continue to work.    |

-For more information about adding configuration keys for managed iOS/iPadOS apps, see [Add app configuration policies for managed iOS/iPadOS devices](../apps/app-configuration-policies-use-ios.md).
+For more information about adding configuration keys, see [Add app configuration policies for managed iOS/iPadOS devices](../apps/app-configuration-policies-use-ios.md).

 ## Data protection app configuration scenarios